RandolphKahle/doit-notes/tools-knockout.md

 ## Model

-A Knockout *model* includes
+A Knockout *model* comprises the business domain:
 * data
 * operations

-that represent the business domain of the application.

 The communication with the server involves retrieving and sending this model via Ajax calls.